 Like many local authorities we are introducing LED (light emitting diode) street light technology to help reduce our energy costs and cut carbon emissions.

-Charfield was our first area to have LED lights installed in January 2014.
-Until 2024 we will be gradually replacing all of our street lights with LED units.
-Priority areas will be units that consume the most energy.
-In 2014/5 we completed most of our main roads and some parished areas.
+We began installing LED lights in January 2014 and shall finish in 2024.
+We will gradually replace all of our street lights with LED units during this 10-year programme.
+Priority has been given to units that consume the most energy.
+In 2014/15 we completed most of our main roads, most notably the A4174 Avon Ring Road.

-Please note lights replaced from the Kings Chase ward onwards will be subject to all night lighting.
+Please note lights replaced from the Woodstock ward onwards will be subject to all night lighting.

 Before starting an area we will notify councillors and where appropriate parish councils.